UPDATE May 5, 2021:

 Due to Oregon COVID-19 restrictions, the City of Salem is not issuing event permits and no permit was requested for this specific event.
 The City of Salem did not provide convenience or support services or approve/authorize any private security force for the event.
 Parks, however, remain open for public use on a first-come first-served basis, and as such, the City of Salem cannot stop constitutionally protected activities, nor can the Salem Police Department.

 The rally was attended by approximately 150 to 200 people, including families with children.
 A stage was set for guest speakers and several tents were set up for the sharing of food and items.
 Approximately 30 individuals were dressed in Proud Boy attire, with some of those lawfully carrying pistols.
 No rifles were seen carried in the public space.
-No groups arrived to counter-protest at the event which is important to note because preventing opposing groups from confronting one another is a decision point for more substantial and visible law enforcement deployment.
+No groups arrived in counter-protest at the event which is important to note because preventing opposing groups from confronting one another is a decision point for more substantial and visible law enforcement deployment.

 Additional Salem Police officers were on-hand for the event and prepared to immediately respond, if necessary.
 Officers were monitoring the event throughout, some more visible and some less visible.
 Officers monitoring the event did not observe any obvious criminal violations and were focused upon ensuring the stated priorities for crowd management events.

 We received only a few calls for service related to this rally.
 Officers were either present or immediately responded to each call to investigate.
 There were two false reports called in, one advising of intoxicated individuals terrorizing people near the carousel and the other indicating a group of Proud Boys members with clubs, chains, and knives attacking people in the middle of the park.